o355/PyWeather/README.md

 ## Welcome to PyWeather (0.3 beta)!
 Viewing the weather in a terminal has never been so much fun.

-## About the temporary rename
-TermWeather sounded like a cool name, no one was using it.

-After 20 minutes, I wanted to change it back.
-So, I will.
-When I wake up.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are somewhat stable milestones of TermWeather (*cough* *cough* 0.3 beta didn't include the updater *cough* *cough*), things may or may not work.
 If you update from GitHub, I may push updates that entirely break PyWeather, so please, take caution!